One Signal is the world leader n push notifications and they offer their service for free.

 To begin, open the OneSignal Provisionator webpage.
 This tool will generate a .p12 file and the accompanying password for you.

 Follow the on screen instructions.
 Enter your Apple Developer ID and password.
 This portal works with 2FA enabled as well.
 If prompted, enter your 2FA code.
 Choose your team and the relevant Bundle ID and click generate.
+You must be a Team Administrator to generate the files.

 You can now download the .p12, .cer and .pem files that are generated for you.